cosmos/sdk-tutorials/academy/3-my-own-chain-1/create-message.md

 ---
-title: Create Custom Messages for Your Checkers Blockchain
+title: "Create Custom Messages for Your Checkers Blockchain"
 order: 9
 description: Introduce the message to create a game
 tag: deep-dive